Tom Brady became the GOAT in part by taking less money. Should Russell Wilson do the same?

 Multiple reports have indicated that Bucs quarterback Tom Brady — winner of seven Super Bowls, five Super Bowl MVPs and three regular-season MVPs — will retire after 22 seasons in the NFL.

 To be fair, Brady he told the Buccaneers that he hasn’t made his mind up yet, so we’ll see.
-But it’s starting to look as the though GOAT may have thrown his final NFL pass.
+But it’s starting to look as though the GOAT may have thrown his final NFL pass.

 There are countless angles to be taken in the wake of this, but I’ll try this one: What if Russell Wilson followed the Tom Brady contract blueprint?